axelarnetwork/axelar-contract-deployments/solana/bindings/README.md

 # Instructions for working with bindings

-Here are already prepared bindings which should work out of the box with the `memo-program` and `gateway` from this repository.
-Both, `memo-program` and `gateway` had some slight changes to make it work with the `native-to-anchor` binary.
+Here are already prepared bindings which work out of the box with the `memo-program`, `gateway` and `its` programs.

-It has been tested on the local node.
+Tests are run on the local node.

-`native-to-anchor` created the `idl.json` file and from it, lib file that represents `memo-program` and a `src` folder with typescript code.
+External binary `native-to-anchor` created the `idl.json` file and from it, lib file that represents each program and a `src` folder with typescript code.

 On top of that, plain `Anchor.toml` has been provided here that has been copied from `hello_world` example and adjusted accordingly.